fledge-iot/fledge/docs/91_version_history.rst

        - The configuration items within the configuration category now have the ability to limit the user roles that are allowed to update the configuration item.
        - Configuration items can now be given a permission property that can be used to control which user roles have access to the configuration item.
        - Performance monitors have been improved.
-       - A new section relating to all aspects of monitoring within Fledge has been added to the documentation
+       - A new section relating to all aspects of monitoring within Fledge has been added to the documentation.
        - The tuning documentation has been updated to discuss the use of the configuration cache size tuning parameter and to add a discussion on tuning the log level for the various services.

     - Bug Fix: